Giancarlo Stanton Player Props: Yankees vs. Dodgers

 Giancarlo Stanton At The Plate

-- Stanton has three doubles, five home runs and three walks while hitting .273.
+- Stanton has three doubles, five home runs and three walks while batting .273.

 - He has scored in seven of 14 games (50.0%), including multiple runs twice.